 Residents of Atlanta are well aware of issues related to high humidity during the summertime.
 But many people don't realize that humidity can also be a big problem during the winter, too.
-During the winter months, the cold air is naturally much drier, which can lead to lower indoor humidity levels which can negatively affect your health and even damage wood floors and furnishings.
+During the winter months, the cold air is naturally much drier, leading to lower indoor humidity levels, which can negatively affect your health and even damage wood floors and furnishings.
 Knowing the proper winter home humidity level to set can help prevent damage to your home and keep your family healthy.

 In our most recent blog, the indoor air quality experts at Estes Services explain the signs of low indoor humidity and the benefits of installing a whole-house humidifier to keep humidity levels balanced.

 What Is the Right Humidity Level During the Winter?

 The relative humidity is how much water vapor could potentially be in the air at any given temperature.
 The higher the temperature, the higher the potential for moisture in the air.
 This is why when temperatures are high, it is more likely to be humid.
 Humidity in the winter months is often very low because temperatures are colder, and the air cannot hold as much water vapor.

 Typically, in many locations such as Atlanta, a relative indoor humidity level between 30 and 50% is considered ideal.
 A humidity level that is higher or lower than this throughout the year in Georgia can lead to humidity-related issues that can cause health problems and damage wood furnishings.
 In Northern states, when the temperature can often dip below zero, it's better to keep the home's humidity level between 20 to 25% to prevent home damage due to condensation and possible mold growth.

 Fortunately, there are signs that indicate the air in your home is dry and contains too little moisture.
 If you experience any of the following issues, you may be experiencing a low humidity level in your home.

 - Itchy skin

 - Cracked lips